ganeti/ganeti/man/gnt-instance.rst

 ``--sec-node-tags`` options are similar as for the **startup** command and they influence the actual instances being shutdown.

-The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
-The job ID will be shown so that it can be examined via **gnt-job info**.

 ``--ignore-offline`` can be used to ignore offline primary nodes and force the instance to be marked as stopped.
 This option should be used with care as it can lead to an inconsistent cluster state.